Dimensional Memorandum

 Here, matter (ρ) is the localized shadow of a 4D wave (Ψ), which itself is stabilized by a 5D coherence field (Φ).
 This nested architecture defines the geometric transfer of information, energy, and stability between all scales of physics.

-1. The Coherence Field Equation
+1. Coherence Field

 The coherence field obeys a generalized quantum relation: